 Accelerate vs. Innovate – at a glance

-The 2018 Innovate conference attracted 1,203 on-site attendees and more than 800 virtual attendees from over 550 institutions, 48 states and 13 countries!
+The 2019 Innovate conference attracted an on-site attendance of 1,246 and a virtual attendance of 1000+ from over 550+ institutions, 50 states plus Washington DC, and 13 countries.